 It is difficult to know whom or what to trust, or whom or what to believe.
 As humans, we are finite and have limited knowledge.
 The ideas, people, and experiences that we grow up with significantly affect our understanding.
 We lack the objectivity and knowledge to make consistently accurate judgments.
 On top of this, we are flawed, not always living up to even our own values.
 Whether you call this flaw ‘sin’ or look to another cause, each of us does things that are inconsistent with our values.
 So whether a person is looking for truth, or hoping to share truth, we all face serious limitations.

 God is the Creator

 Christians believe that God is the Creator of all that has ever existed or ever will exist.
 He is perfect in His knowledge of His creation.
-He doesn’t face the limitations of knowledge and experience that we do as finite creatures.
-And He is also good and always acts consistently with His character, so His understanding is not affected by sin, as ours is.
+He doesn’t face the limitations of knowledge and experience that we finite creatures do.
+And He is also good and always acts consistent with His character.
+His understanding is not affected by sin, as ours is.